Derby Aboriginal Short Stay Accommodation (DASSA)

 - Reconnection with family and land

 - What is the DASSA?
 DASSA stands for Derby Aboriginal Short Stay Accommodation.
-DASSA caters for Aboriginal people visiting Derby for a short period of time.
-They may be visiting Derby for business, medical, cultural, judicial or family reasons.
+DASSA caters for Aboriginal people living in or visiting Derby for a short period of time.
+They may be visiting Derby for business, medical, cultural, judicial or family reasons, or simply need some respite.
 The DASSA service is a short stay (maximum of 28 days) facility and not a long-term accommodation option.

 - How long can people stay at the DASSA?
 Short-term (maximum of 28 days) accommodation is available.